-Mother nature is unpredictable, beautiful, surprising, and it is also unforgiving.
+Mother Nature is unpredictable, beautiful, surprising, and it is also unforgiving.

 She surprises us with the most magnificent displays of empathy, emotion and survival all around in urban and the most uninhabited places all over the world.
 If we are lucky we get to witness them while not even chasing the adventure.

 February 14th 2021 have started on a bit of a downside.
 It’s valentines, and my valentine is on the other side of the globe.
-I didn’t want to keep myself hidden in the house with a tea and a book or listening to some more Plant Proof Podcast, so I have decided to start a day nice and early, doing some more admin on my laptop, going for a run and then head out for few hours to Horseshoe Bay, which I have been told is a beautiful place.
+I didn’t want to keep myself hidden in the house with a tea and a book or listening to some more Plant Proof Podcast, so I have decided to start the day nice and early, doing some admin on my laptop, going for a run and then head out for few hours at Horseshoe Bay, which I have been told is a beautiful place.

 It’s been a snowy couple of days so the morning 5km run wasn’t too fast, but midway, I have been blessed by a sight of a Bald Eagle that literally just flown over and sat on a tree right next to me as I was passing by.
 I was of course blown away by this.
 I’ve seen a couple of eagles already in Vancouver, but never that close to the city.
 This encounter has definitely put a huge smile on my face for the rest of the run.